Georgia State Tax Planning

 Affordable Housing Company Announcements

-Monarch Private Capital Finances New Affordable Housing Development in Oklahoma
+Monarch Private Capital Finances Affordable Family Housing in Colorado

-Monarch Private Capital Finances New Affordable Housing Development in Oklahoma
+Monarch Private Capital Finances Affordable Family Housing in Colorado

-The new development adds quality homes, jobs and income to the Yukon community Monarch Private Capital, a nationally recognized ESG investment firm that develops, finances and manages a diversified portfolio […]
+Monarch Private Capital, a nationally recognized impact investment firm that develops, finances, and manages a diversified portfolio of projects generating both federal and state tax credits, is pleased to announce […]

 Read More